Back to Blog

 }

-So now, instead of acting on every order book tick, the trading agent can:
+So instead of reacting to every tick, the trading agent can:

 • Ignore noise when the relevance score is low.

-• Immediately hedge, arbitrage, or close a position when the score is high.
+• Immediately hedge, arbitrage, or close when the score is high.

-This makes the context lake not just a place for real-time joins, but also the launch pad for in-the-loop ML models that filter signal from noise as the data arrives.
+This makes the context lake not just a place for real-time joins, but a launch pad for in-the-loop ML that filters signal from noise as data arrives.

 Conclusion: Code Like a Mammal